Discover Your Entrepreneurial Archetype: Explore the Big Five and Identify Yours

 I’ve had the privilege of working with hundreds of entrepreneurs over the past few decades.
 One key observation I can affirm is that they come from all walks of life, possess an array of innate characteristics (including personalities, talents, and varying levels of determination), display individual strengths and weaknesses, share distinct stories, have their own specific needs, and are driven by unique motivations.
 In fact, many individuals in this group, including myself, never set out to be entrepreneurs, let alone founders of successful and enduring organizations.

-Recognizing this diversity, it becomes clear that lumping together all of the powerful motivations, behaviors, and potentials of the entrepreneurial mind into one category oversimplifies their complexities.
+Once you recognizing this diversity, it becomes clear that lumping together all the powerful motivations, behaviors, and potentials of the entrepreneurial mind into one category oversimplifies their complexities.

 The Big Five Entrepreneurial Archetypes